seanebones-lang/Agentic-AI/README.md

 # Agentic AI Starter Template

+**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

 Production-ready starter template for building autonomous AI agents with reasoning chains, human-in-the-loop oversight, and AWS cloud deployment.

+## License Notice

+This software is proprietary and confidential.
+No evaluation, testing, or use of any kind is permitted without an express written license from Sean McDonnell.
+See LICENSE file for complete terms.

 ## Features